JeffSteinbok/hass-dreo/README.md

 ### HACS (Recommended)

-1. Add this repository to HACS *AS A CUSTOM REPOSITORY*.
+1. Add this repository from HACS
 1. Search for *Dreo Smart Device*, and choose install.
 1. Reboot Home Assistant and configure from the "Add Integration" flow.